September 5, 2025 (5mo ago) — last updated February 24, 2026 (7d ago)

 3. “I’m wondering if I have a gift for teaching.
 Have you seen that in me?
 Can you give an example?”

-Weaving it all together: your path forward
+Weaving it all together: a simple action plan

 You’ve journaled, explored numerology, and listened to friends.
 Now stitch those threads together and move from discovery to deployment.
-The question becomes: how and where can you best use your gifts?

-A simple plan often works best:
+A simple plan works well:

 • Connect with a mentor who models the gifts you’re developing.